Making the Move: The Ultimate Guide to Navigating the NCAA Transfer Portal

 If you don’t meet transfer academic eligibility requirements, you might not be eligible to transfer to another four-year college.
 Ensure you have met the detailed academic requirements before entering the NCAA Transfer Portal.
 In these cases, students are unable to transfer and oftentimes have lost their scholarship and roster spot at their current school.
 In this circumstance, the options they have are to transfer to an NAIA or two-year college or drop out of college.
 See below for more details.

-What Will Happen for the Remainder of My Time At My Current School?
+What Will Happen for the Remainder of My Time at My Current School?

 The day you enter the Transfer Portal, your access to student-athlete services could be taken away.
 Access to daily perks like tutoring, academic advisors, strength and conditioning facilities, athletic training room, team meals, and locker rooms could all be denied.